kddnewton/minitest-keyword/README.md

 ## Usage

-Add `require 'minitest-keyword'` to the top of your `test_helper.rb` script.
+Add `require 'minitest/keyword'` to your `test_helper.rb` script.
 In your tests you will now be able to change your assertions from:

 ```ruby
 assert_equal 'foo', foo.inspect